darasus/ai-blog/content/the-top-10-mostcommon-cat-health-problems.md

   change in your cat’s behavior.
 Feline Virus (FIVIV) is a commonly misconsticated disease that can cause kidney failure, diabetes and hyperthyroidism.
+intro: >-
+  When you first bring a new cat home, it seems like they’ll stay healthy forever.
+After all, cats are known for being self-sufficient and able to fend for themselves.
+They are also quite independent and can often hide any health issues they have until they become quite serious.
+However, with time and exposure to other cats, as well as the general stressors of everyday life, even the happiest cat is bound to get sick once in a while.

+  Whether your cat has just come home from the adoption center or has been living with you for years, there will come a time when it’s likely that your feline friend won’t feel so great.
+When this happens, you want to be prepared to take them to the vet immediately.

+  Fortunately, there are many common cat health problems that can be easily avoided or resolved quickly with proper care.
+Here is our list of the top 10 most common cat health problems:
 ---

 ## Parasites